 We are actively seeking board members!
 If you would be interested in serving on the NCHN board, contact editor_at_northcarolinahealthnews.org

-In particular, we need a media attorney and someone who knows about fundraising!!
+In particular, we need someone who knows about fundraising!!